M

 Content

-Also, an MA TESOL focuses on theory more than a TEFL/TESOL certificate does.
-In other words, MA programs dig far deeper into areas of study such as language pedagogy, acquisition, and assessment.
-Depending on which program you choose, you might spend a large amount of time considering subjects like the history of the English language, the relationship between language and culture, and integrated technology in the classroom.
-If you decide to pursue an MA, you can expect to dedicate a large portion of your time to research, as well.
-If you’re someone who is deeply interested in theoretical-based learning, you’ll probably find an MA TESOL worth it.
+An MA TESOL also focuses more on theory than a TEFL/TESOL certificate does.
+MA programs explore areas of study such as language pedagogy, acquisition, and assessment in much greater depth.
+Depending on the program you choose, you might spend a large amount of time considering subjects like the history of the English language, the relationship between language and culture, and integrated technology in the classroom.

 Loren, English Fellow Training Teachers in Myanmar